-Introduction: The Importance of Patient Experience in Healthcare
+Introduction: Why Operational Experience Matters in Healthcare Facilities

-- Online reputation: Google reviews play a critical role in facility selection
+- Online reputation: Google reviews about wait times, parking, signage, billing, and front-desk staff play a critical role in facility selection

 What Will You Learn in This Guide?

-- Optimizing every stage of the patient journey
+- Optimizing every operational stage of the visitor journey

 Who Is This Guide For?